 Cumulative Patients Enrolled

-Due to the uncertainties surrounding COVID-19, Summit has withdrawn public commentary on the timing of completion of the Phase 3 Ri-CoDIFy clinical trials.
+As previously disclosed, Summit is not providing public commentary on the timing of completion of the Phase 3 Ri-CoDIFy clinical trials.
 The Company plans to publicly update stakeholders quarterly as to enrollment status.

-The Ri-CoDIFy clinical trials aim to support application for marketing approval of the precision antibiotic ridinilazole in the United States and other territories and the goal of it being used as a first-line treatment and for reduction of recurrence of CDI by:
+The Ri-CoDIFy clinical trials aim to support application for marketing approval of the precision antibiotic ridinilazole in the United States and other territories, with the goal of use as first-line therapy to treat initial infection and reduce recurrence of CDI.

-In November 2020, the Company closed a private placement for a fundraising of $50 million through the issuance and sale of shares of common stock to the Company’s Chief Executive Officer and Executive Chairman, Robert W. Duggan, Polar Capital, and the Company’s Director and Chief Operating Officer, Dr. Mahkam Zanganeh.
+In November 2020, the Company closed a private placement for a fundraising of $50 million through the issuance and sale of shares of common stock to the Company’s Executive Chairman and Chief Executive Officer, Robert W. Duggan, Polar Capital, and the Company’s Director and Chief Operating Officer, Dr. Mahkam Zanganeh.

-The Company's existing cash and cash equivalents, committed external funding and $50.0 million private placement completed in November 2020 are expected to be sufficient to enable the Company to fund its operating expenses and capital expenditure requirements into the fourth quarter of 2021.
+The Company's existing cash and cash equivalents and committed external funding are expected to be sufficient to enable the Company to fund its operating expenses and capital expenditure requirements into the fourth quarter of 2021.
 The Company's principal shareholder, Robert W. Duggan, has given his intention to the Board of Directors to participate in future fundraising, as required, to support the Company with its operating expenses and capital expenditure requirements.

 About C. difficile Infection

-Clostridioides difficile, or C. difficile infection (CDI) is a bacterial infection of the colon that produces toxins causing inflammation of the colon and severe watery diarrhea, painful abdominal cramping, nausea, fever and dehydration.
-CDI can also result in more serious disease complications, including bowel perforation, sepsis and death.
-CDI is a contagious infectious disease that represents a serious healthcare issue in hospitals, long-term care homes and in the wider community.
-Summit estimates that there are over 3 million cases of CDI each year worldwide, based on a meta-analysis of 229 publications with data from 41 countries, published in the Journal of Global Health, June 2019.
+Clostridioides difficile, or C. difficile, infection (CDI) is a bacterial infection of the colon that produces toxins causing inflammation of the colon and severe watery diarrhea, painful abdominal cramping, nausea, fever, and dehydration.
+CDI can also result in more serious disease complications, including bowel perforation, sepsis, and death.
+CDI is a contagious infectious disease that represents a serious healthcare issue in hospitals, long-term care homes, and the wider community.
+Summit estimates that there are approximately 500,000 cases of CDI each year across the United States based on a meta-analysis published in the Journal of Global Health, June 2019.

-Enterobacteriaceae are a family of bacteria responsible for serious infections across a number of conditions including bloodstream infections, urinary tract infections and hospital-acquired pneumonias.
-Multidrug resistant Enterobacteriaceae are resistant to treatment by most or occasionally all of existent antibiotics.
-The most difficult to treat among them are the ESBL-producing and the Carbapenem-resistant Enterobacteriaceae which according to the CDC, have collectively caused an estimated 210,500 infections and 10,200 deaths in hospitalized patients in the United States in 2017.
+Enterobacteriaceae are a family of bacteria responsible for serious infections across a number of conditions including bloodstream infections, urinary tract infections, and hospital-acquired pneumonias.
+Multidrug resistant Enterobacteriaceae are resistant to treatment by most or occasionally all existent antibiotics.
+The most difficult to treat among them are the Carbapenem-resistant Enterobacteriaceae, which are classified as Urgent Threats by the CDC.

 About Summit Therapeutics

-For more information, visit www.summitplc.com and follow us on Twitter @summitplc.
-For more information on the Company’s Discuva Platform, visit https://www.summittxinc.com/our-science/discuva-platform.
+For more information, please visit www.summittxinc.com and follow us on Twitter @summitplc.
+For more information on the Company’s Discuva Platform, please visit https://www.summittxinc.com/our-science/discuva-platform.